d20Tek/d20tek-functional/src/D20Tek.Functional/project-tasks.md

 - [x] write package information for D20Tek.Functional library
 - [x] create build script for release nuget package
 - [x] build a WebApi sample for Todos
-- [ ] need to move common Result<T> to IResult conversion code to a package
+- [x] need to move common Result<T> to IResult conversion code to a package
-- [ ] update WebApi same to use new result mapper
+- [x] update WebApi same to use new result mapper
+- [ ] add unit tests for common Result<T> to IResult conversion
+- [ ] add ability to to result mapper to work with Controller API as well
+- [ ] add nuget package description information to the new package
+- [ ] add new nuget package to nuget-release pipeline